Johnny Williams (drummer)

-He is the father of film score composer and Boston Pops laureate conductor John Williams, and a grandfather of singer Joseph Williams and pianist/composer Paula Arlich.
+Personal life

+John Francis Nagle was born in Rockland, Maine, on November 15, 1905, the son of Thomas Nagle and Katherine Duffy.
+His father was a drummer who owned a music store, and also organized an orchestra in Bath, Maine.
+He took the surname of his stepfather, Henry Williams, a political consultant who worked on Republican Party campaigns and served on the Bangor city council.

+Williams married Esther Towner, a dancer from Boston, in 1929.
+They had four children, including film composer John Williams.
+Williams is the grandfather of singer Joseph Williams.

+Johnny Williams died in Hollywood on October 19, 1985, at the age of 79.

 Raymond Scott Quintette

 Scott was a notorious perfectionist, demanding retake after retake in the rehearsal studio.
 About this process, Williams told historian Michèle Wood, "All he ever had was machines, only we had names."
 Williams, explaining Scott's (commercially successful) penchant for recording rehearsals and using the reference discs to develop and finalize his compositions, said, "He didn't write anything, but he edited everything.
 We would work these things up and we would never change them, ever.
 We had to do them note for note.
 It was highly unsatisfactory, and it sold like hell."

 Scott painted "portraits in jazz", or "descriptive jazz" — what he felt were musical vignettes of colorful evocations, such as "Reckless Night on Board an Ocean Liner" and "Celebration on the Planet Mars".
 Williams considered it undignified, but admittedly lucrative.
 "We really didn't want to do any of it," he told Wood.
 "We thought [it] was descriptive, all right, but not jazz, because jazz is right now, not memorized note for note.
 And after all this compulsive rehearsal, suddenly it all caught on and we were making more money than anybody else in town, all thanks to him.
 We were doing records, public appearances, making movies, everything."
 Williams also acknowledged a performance dividend.
 "All that discipline helped ...
 It had to.
 I developed a technique way beyond what I'd had", he told Wood.

 Scott and his band returned to New York in 1938, allegedly due to the leader's disgust at Hollywood culture ("They think everything is 'wonderful'," he told an interviewer).
 After dissolving his Quintette in 1939, Scott formed a swing-fashioned big band.
 Williams remained with the bandleader for at least one incarnation of Scott's newly constituted orchestra.
 (Scott re-formed the Raymond Scott Quintet [sic] in 1948, but Williams was not involved.)